WATER SOFTENER TO ELIMINATE HARD WATER, IRON & MANGANESE

 The EPA maximum allowable levels for iron as a secondary contaminant is .3 parts per million and for manganese is .05 parts per million as a secondary contaminant.
 Small amounts of these minerals can have very large and noticeable affects on your home’s water quality.
 Iron and manganese bacteria, although much more rare, can be found in well water.
 The presence of these contaminants would require a different type of water filtration system to correct.

 Hard water build-up inside water heaters will insulate the temperature sensor inside the tank, tricking it to perform unnecessary extra work to bring the temperature up to the set level.
 This reduces the life of your hot water heater and will likely reduce it’s estimated useful life.
 Some other affects of these contaminants include corrosion and scaling inside pipes and major staining throughout the home’s showers, bathtubs, and sinks.
-For those using their well water for outside lawn irrigation, iron and manganese can cause major staining of outside walkways, house siding and anyplace the water touches.
-See the link at http://h2ocare.com/lawn-irrigation/.
+For more on hard water, see hard water usgs.